 Pick the best relative pronoun

-In the first two exercises, identify the relative pronoun that would fit best in each sentence?
+In the first three exercises, identify the relative pronoun that would fit best in each sentence?

 Exercise 1